oracle/oracle-db-tools/examples/OCI/ords-oci-logging.md

 oci iam dynamic-group create --description ORDS_DynamicGroup --matching-rule "Any {instance.id = '<INSTANCE.ID>'}" --name ORDS_DynamicGroup
 ```

-with the result being similar to the following:
+with the results being similar to the following:

 ```
 {